Beholder (video game)

-Beholder is a Russian adventure video game about life in a totalitarian police state.
+Beholder is an adventure video game about life in a totalitarian police state, in which privacy doesn't exist: everything is controlled by the state.
 The game was developed by Warm Lamp Games and published by Alawar Entertainment on November 9, 2016.
-The game is supported on Windows, macOS, Linux, Android, and iOS.
+The game is supported on Windows, macOS, Linux, Android, iPadOS and iOS.

 Story

-Beholder is inspired by the dystopian works of George Orwell, Aldous Huxley, and Ray Bradbury.

-Carl is a government-installed landlord in a totalitarian state.
-The State appoints Carl to spy on the tenants.
-The player can bug apartments while tenants are away, search their belongings for whatever can threaten the authority of the State, and profile them.
-The State requires the player to report anyone capable of violating the law or plotting subversive activities.
+The main figure is Carl: a government-installed landlord in a totalitarian police state.
+The state appoints Carl to spy on the tenants and gather as much information as possible about them over time.
+The player can bug apartments while tenants are not in them, search their belongings for whatever can threaten the authority of the state, and profile them.
+The state requires the player to report anyone capable of violating the law or plotting subversive activities.

-The game offers the player the choice of either following the commands of the Government or siding with the people who suffer from the oppressive directives.
+The game offers the player the choice of either following the commands of the government or siding with the people who suffer from the oppressive directives.

 Each game character has its personality, circumstances, and issues.
-Every decision that a player makes affects the way the story unfolds.
+Every decision that a player makes, effects the way the story unfolds.
 The game has multiple endings, each of them being the direct result of decisions made by the player.

+The game's slogan best presents it's content: "Every Action has Consequences..."